Active Updated

 Motion to approve the ordinance modifications and forward them to City Council for discussion and adoption

-1. The committee reviewed attorney-proposed edits to the city’s sidewalk snow/ice rule, including clearer timing language for when sidewalks must be cleared after a snow event.
+1. Public Works Committee reviewed attorney-proposed edits to the city’s sidewalk snow/ice rule, including clearer timing language for when sidewalks must be cleared after a snow event.

 Public Works Committee